-Business Journal names Newsmakers of the Year
+The Grand Rapids Business Journal has named its Newsmakers of the Year.

-The Newsmakers of the Year
+The Newsmakers of the Year by category

 Arts & Entertainment

 Kyle Van Strien and Jon O’Connor, Long Road Distillers

 Tom Welch, Fifth Third Bank

 David Staples, SpartanNash

 Tina Freese Decker, Spectrum Health